 - Back 40 Festival – This event celebrates Manitoba music in the Pembina Valley.
 Held in Morden, it is celebrated every year on the first Sunday of June at Morden Park.
 Aside from musical performances, it also has activities for children, food vendors, and features locally made goods such as clothing, jewelry, and art.
 Morden is an hour’s drive away from the city perimeter.

-- Canada’s National Ukrainian festival – Join Manitoba’s friendly and welcoming Ukranian community when they celebrate the 52nd Canada’s National Ukranian Festival from August 2-4, 2019.
+- Canada’s National Ukrainian festival – Join Manitoba’s friendly and welcoming Ukranian community when they celebrate the 52nd Canada’s National Ukranian Festival from July 31 to August 2, 2020.
 Experience their vibrant and colorful culture through music, dances, food, and other activities great for kids and adult alike.
 The festival is held in Dauphin, in the outdoors where you can enjoy fresh air, sunshine and an incredible view of the prairies.

-- Harvest Sun Festival – This is a grass roots prairie festival featuring Canadian musicians.
+- The Harvest Sun Festival – This is a grass roots prairie festival featuring Canadian musicians.
 Aside from musical performances, there will be activities and workshops for people of all ages.
-Harvest Sun will be from August 16-18, 2019 in Kelwood, Manitoba.
+Harvest Sun will be from August 21-23, 2020 in Kelwood, Manitoba.
 Kelwood is located two and a half hours West of Winnipeg.

 0 of 6 questions completed